 Iris originally produced her books and CDs to give her clients work to do at home between counselling sessions.
 News of their effectiveness soon spread.
-There are now 12 books and 8 audio resources.
-Many of the books are available as ebooks and the audio resources as MP3 downloads.
+There are now 11 books and 8 audio resources available as ebooks and MP3 downloads.
 Please browse the shop for titles that may interest and help you.

 Newsletter.
 Sign up for Iris Barrow's email newsletter to receive free life skills articles and special offers.

 ** Iris Barrow's resources can be purchased from the online shop.

 Q: I am 25 and used to have a good circle of friends to do things with.
 That's all changed.
 Most of my girlfriends have boyfriends and don't call me like they used to.
 Sometimes I can feel quite lonely, especially at the weekends.

 TIPS ON HOW TO SPEAK UP

 Be assertive not aggressive.
 When you're assertive, you ask for what you want in a respectful and reasonable way.
 When aggressive, you seek to dominate the other person, sometimes even bullying them to get your way.